B0Ja/PythonCookCodes/README.md

 1. Pi Decimal Pattern Match Locator: Calculates the Pi to a decimal place and checks if the provided number exists in the decimal match.

 2. A second version of the above using Regex.
 More efficient than no. 1.

+3. String-Match uses the an user-input string, program produces random character generation to match the input string.